ghtorrent/ghtorrent.org/relational.md

 GHTorrent has recorded a corresponding event.
 Otherwise, it is filled in with the latest date that the corresponding user or project has been created.

+*Update Nov 2014:* GitHub has disabled the API end point used to retrieve members to an organization.
+GHTorrent uses the `MemberEvent` event to approximate memberships, but this is not always accurate.
+You are thus advised to use heuristics (e.g. the  committers + mergers of pull) to calculate membership.

+{% highlight sql %}
+select distinct(u.login) as login
+    from commits c, users u, project_commits pc, users u1, projects p where u.id = c.committer_id
+      and u.fake is false
+      and pc.commit_id = c.commit_id
+      and pc.project_id = p.id
+      and c.created_at > DATE_SUB(prh.created_at, INTERVAL 3 MONTH)
+      and c.created_at < NOW()
+      a
+union

+{% endhighlight %}

 #### commits
 Unique commits.

 * Each commit is identified globally through its `sha` field.
-If the author or the committer has not configured his [Github email address](https://help.github.com/articles/setting-your-email-in-git), no resolution to a User enty is possible.
+If the author or the committer has not configured his [Github email address](https://help.github.com/articles/setting-your-email-in-git), no resolution to a `user` enty is possible.
 In that case, GHTorrent generates artificial users using the provided email in the Git commit author or committer fields.
 If the user then configures his Github account, GHTorrent will update the artificial user accordingly.

 * The `project_id` field contains a link to the project that this commit has been first associated with.
 This might not be the project this commit was